 Fifty-seven percent (57.14%, n=32) of participants indicated they have not accessed any kind of housing support.
 Nearly, forty-three percent (42.86%, n=24) of participants have accessed housing support.
 When asked what services participants have found helpful in Waynesville, the highest rated service is food assistance.
 Seventy-one percent (71.43% n=40) rated food assistance services as either mostly or very helpful.
+Participants in the listening sessions specifically identified faith-based food pantries and Open Door as most helpful in alleviating their food insecurities.
 Among the least helpful services, eighteen percent (18.2%, n=10) of participants did not find either mental health services nor housing services helpful.
+A participant in the listening session with law enforcement mentioned the challenging outcomes associated with the loss of government funding for mental health resources and treatment in Western North Carolina.
+Further, in the 2018 Haywood County Community Health Assessment, it is noted that although current behavioral health services in Haywood County are effective in supporting some residents, there is a lack of services for people who need longer term mental health care and substance abuse treatment.
+This gap was noted in the listening sessions with housing and behavioral health service providers as well.

 Sixty-two percent (61.82%, n=34) of participants have used shelter services in Waynesville.
 Of the thirty-five percent who have not used shelter services, most of them indicated issues with substance use and addiction are a barrier ("other" category, 27.59%, n=8).
 Other reasons cited for not seeking shelter include too crowded (17.24%, n=5; too many rules (17.24%, n=5), feel unsafe (10.34%, n=3), cannot bring pet (10.34%, n=3), prefer not to say (6.9%, n=2), would be separated from my partner (3.45%, n=1), bugs (3.45%, n=1), and cannot stay with my friends (3.45%, n=1).
+This is consistent with research from the US Department of Housing and Urban Development (2010), which cites common barriers to supportive services including structural barriers (physical location, transportation), capacity barriers (lack of resources and funding), and eligibility barriers (restrictive criteria to receive service).
+These struggles were underscored in the listening sessions with people who are homeless, who mentioned feeling isolated from services in the face of eligibility requirements they were unable to meet and structural barriers like congregated living shelters, which can be inaccessible for individuals suffering from trauma and other forms of mental illness.